BruceSteers/gambas3-compile-and-install/ReadMe.md

 Version 2.4
 Written by Bruce steers
+Note.
+This script is not written by any of the gambas team members just a Gambas user/supporter.
+So please do not contact them for support if you have problems with running this script.
+Thank you.

 Intention/Introduction:
 Compiling and installing Gambas3 from source can be a bit tricky if you do not have all the correct software and dependencies you need installed first.